chyde/3DLibRufio/r2/notes/speech.md

 ##How does an interaction work?
 Well, conversations are an exchange, so we can break this down to a list of strings.

+    [
-    [  "Once upon a time",
+        "Once upon a time",
         "Long ago in a distant land",
         "Someone once lived."
     ]

 This should be how a single monologue should be implemented.
 Conversations are a bit more complicated.
 See how Adam talks to Eve:

+    [
+        [
-    [  ["Once upon a time",
+            "Once upon a time",
             "Long ago in a distant land",
-           "Someone once lived."],
+            "Someone once lived."
+        ],
+        [
+            "This sounds familiar...",
+            "Sounds like a lazy Star Wars intro."
+        ]
     ]